 - Hat and gloves

 - Extra warm clothing in case of an emergency

 - Cell phone or satellite emergency communication device.

 - Leave what you find —it is the law.
 Natural and cultural resources such as rocks, fossils, artifacts, horns, antlers, wildflowers and nests are protected by law and must be left undisturbed for others to discover and enjoy.

 - Dispose of human waste at least 100 m from any water source.
 Bury solid human waste in a hole 15 cm deep.
 Pack out your toilet paper.

-- To prevent damage to vegetation, stay on the trail and avoid shortcuts.
+- To prevent damage to vegetation, stay on designated trails at all times.

-- These trails are used by a variety of outdoor enthusiasts.
+- Trails are used by a variety of outdoor enthusiasts.
 Be sure to yield to others.

 - Leave no trace.
 Pack out everything you pack in.

 Wildlife and People